renanfenrich/eks-provisioning-terragrunt-gitops-atlantis/README.md

 the controller add-ons and the sample application automatically.

 ## GitOps workflow
-1. Infra changes: update HCL under `live/`, run `terragrunt run-all plan`, and apply through Atlantis or the CLI.
+1. Infra changes: update HCL under `live/`, run `terragrunt plan --all`, and apply through Atlantis or the CLI.
 2. Platform add-ons: edit Kustomize overlays in `apps/clusters/<env>` and let Argo CD reconcile the cluster.